mghazanfar/bluerain-plugin-bootstrap/src/components/chip/README.md

 - 1st story of the Chip component in chip.stories.tsx file is written for Chip with default value.
 - 2nd story of the Chip component in chip.stories.tsx file is written for Chip with knobs and prop "style".
-- 3rd story of the Chip component in chip.stories.tsx file is written for Chip without knobs and prop "style" , "onClick".
+- 3rd story of the Chip component in chip.stories.tsx file is written for Chip without knobs and prop.

 ## Tests